harrison991/harrison991/README.md

 # 🛠️ Hi, I'm Harrison!

 I'm a developer, aspiring engineer, and production tech based in **Brisbane, Australia**.
-I’m currently balancing Year 10 Advanced Math/Science with a deep dive into full-stack development and real-world engineering projects.
+I’m currently balancing Year 10 with a deep dive into full-stack development and real-world engineering projects.

 ---

 ### 🏎️ Featured Project: Team Armada
 I am a core member of **Armada**, a STEM Racing team.
 My work here involves:
-* **Engineering & Physics:** Calculating moments, reactions at supports, and friction for competitive racing.
 * **Sponsorship & Networking:** Managing outreach to major firms like *Aurecon* and *AECOM*.
 * **Branding:** Developing a unique identity for our team of four.